On this page....

 A |

-The individual components of the chemistry panel will be listed if the blood is processed at the local lab.
-The chemistry panel will appear as a single line if the blood is analyzed by a central lab. |
+The individual components of the chemistry panel may be listed out separately if all items for the panel are not required per the protocol, and if the blood is processed at a local laboratory.
+For lab tests at a central lab, chemistry panels may appear as a single line on the calendar with "(Central)" prefix. |

 Q |